Bayesian luminosity function estimation in multi-depth datasets with selection effects: A case study for $3<z<5$ Lyman $\alpha$ emitters: Application to the LF of LAEs at

 The median values and credible intervals of the Schechter function parameters obtained for the overall sample are reported in Table \ref{tab:LF_params}.
-We also assess the dependence of the results on the adopted completeness threshold, considering both the luminosity at which the completeness exceeds $5\%$ and $20\%$.
-We apply the model to the redshift range $3<z<5$ and report the associated number of sources above the new luminosity threshold, along with the median values and credible intervals, in Table~\ref{tab:LF_params_ths}.
-The sharp decline of the completeness results in a variation of the luminosity limits of $\approx 0.04$ dex (on average).
+We also assessed the dependence of the results on the adopted completeness threshold, considering the luminosities at which the completeness exceeds $5\%$ and $20\%$.
+We applied the model to the redshift range $3<z<5$ and report the associated number of sources above the new luminosity threshold, along with the median values and credible intervals, in Table~\ref{tab:LF_params_ths}.
+The sharp decline in the completeness results in a variation in the luminosity limits of $\approx 0.04$ dex (on average).
 This does not significantly impact the inferred LF parameters that remain in good agreement with those estimated at a limit $10\%$.
-We believe that the initial choice of $10\%$ expresses a balance between extended minimum luminosity and sufficient number of observed galaxies without the need of excessive completeness corrections.
+We believe that the initial choice of $10\%$ provides a good balance between extended minimum luminosity and a sufficient number of observed galaxies without the need of excessive completeness corrections.

 While we assumed a perfectly known $P_\mathrm{det,k}(\tilde{L},z)$, we assessed the effect of uncertainties on this quantity to the recovery of the LF by generating a set of perturbed realizations of the selection functions shown in Fig. \ref{fig:sel_funcs}.
 Specifically, we perturbed the transition region of the sigmoid-like completeness curve along the luminosity axis at fixed redshift, introducing Gaussian variations from a few percent up to several tens of percent.
 This approach allowed us to test the sensitivity of the Bayesian model in the regime with the steepest variations in $P_\mathrm{det,k}(\tilde{L},z)$ with luminosity and, thus, the one potentially more affected by systematics.
 We notice that even the strongest perturbations produce only marginal changes in the faint-end slope, within the statistical uncertainties.
 Our inference is therefore statistically robust against reasonable biases and random uncertainties in the selection functions.